Daniel Sprong

-Daniel Sprong (born March 17, 1997) is a Dutch professional ice hockey forward currently under contract with the Seattle Kraken of the National Hockey League (NHL).
-Sprong was originally selected by the Pittsburgh Penguins in the second round (46th overall) of the 2015 NHL Entry Draft after playing two seasons with the Charlottetown Islanders of the Quebec Major Junior Hockey League (QMJHL), and made the Penguins immediately after being drafted, though he would return to the QMJHL and play two more seasons with the Islanders.
+Daniel Sprong (born March 17, 1997) is a Dutch professional ice hockey right winger for HC CSKA Moscow in the Kontinental Hockey League (KHL).
+Sprong was originally selected by the Pittsburgh Penguins in the second round (46th overall) of the 2015 NHL entry draft after playing two seasons with the Charlottetown Islanders of the Quebec Major Junior Hockey League (QMJHL), and made the Penguins immediately after being drafted, though he would return to the QMJHL and play two more seasons with the Islanders.
 He played parts of four seasons with Pittsburgh and their American Hockey League affiliate before being traded to the Anaheim Ducks in 2018, where he spent two seasons before being traded to the Washington Capitals in 2020.
-He was traded to Seattle in 2022.
+After his initial stint with the Kraken, he had tenures with the Detroit Red Wings and Vancouver Canucks before returning to Seattle.

 Born in the Netherlands, Sprong moved to Canada with his family in 2005 in order to further his hockey career.
-Though a Dutch citizen, Sprong has declined to play internationally for the Dutch national team in hopes of playing for the Canadian national team instead.